 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Freedom has relatively fewer families with younger children, and/or college students.
 Combined, this makes Freedom a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Freedom are very well educated compared to the average community in the nation: 39.20% of adults in Freedom have a bachelor's degree or even advanced degree.
+The population of Freedom is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.20% of adults in Freedom have a bachelor's degree or even advanced degree.

 The people who call Freedom home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freedom residents report their race to be White, followed by Asian.
 Important ancestries of people in Freedom include Irish, English, German, Scottish, and Italian.